 Blind Leading the Blind

 Fletcher found that many rehab centers employ professionals with little training.
 Most therapists in these centers had less than a Master’s degree in Psychology, with some having no formal training whatsoever.
 At many centers, interns provided much of the therapy because they cost less than fully licensed professionals.
 Treating drug addiction requires vast knowledge and experience, and cannot be found without training and education.
-To hire a qualified professional is expensive, and most rehab centers cut costs as much as possible.
+Hiring a qualified professional is expensive, and most rehab centers cut costs wherever possible.

 No Science, Please

 When providing treatment, it pays to practice therapy that has been scientifically proven to work.
-No one goes to the doctor to get a treatment that “might” work; however, this is the case for rehab centers.
+No one goes to the doctor for treatment that “might” work; however, this is the case with rehab centers.
 Few scientific studies have been done on the efficacy of AA, and those that have cited success rates of 20-30%.
 Imagine going to the doctor, spending $30,000, for a treatment that might work 30% of the time.
 There are scientific treatments for addiction, including cognitive behavioral techniques, which are rarely used in rehab centers.
 The reason?
 Tradition and money.
 AA has been around since the 1930’s and was the only model for drug treatment for many years.
-Professionals were trained in it before other theories came along, and would need time to retrain, which costs money.
-Fletcher found that most places were not willing to spend the money on retraining their staff.
+Professionals were trained in it before other theories came along, and they would need time to retrain, which would cost money.
+Fletcher found that most places were unwilling to spend the money on retraining their staff.
 Also, rehabs do not change treatment for specific cases, meaning someone can go to the same rehab center and receive the same treatment 5-10 times.

 There is Hope